-When reversed, people may still say “I would never do that” when they hear of your risks, but as opposed to feeling moved to action by you, they may see what you do as repetitive and foolish.
-On the other hand they may see you as too timid
+When reversed, the Death card means that others see you as immature and apprehensive.
+People may still say “I would never do that” when they hear of your risks, but as opposed to feeling moved to action by you, they may see what you do as repetitive and foolish.
+On the other hand, they may see you as too timid.

 You may find yourself surrounded by people whom you feel have left you behind and now view you as childish.
 You may be seen as a dead-end.
 This is no need to despair, though, as Death Reversed serves as a bit of encouragement.
 You can show them!
 Step outside of your comfort zones and put in the work to prepare yourself for change— even if it’s a small change.

 If the people that surround you cannot appreciate this work, then they might just be the thing that’s holding you back.
 Maybe it’s time to clear up the image you have of yourself!

 What does the Death Tarot Card mean in Love?

 Death doesn’t have to mean the end of a relationship.

 While Death can signify a relationship that is holding its participants back in their lives, it can also note the presence of harmful patterns that are keeping the relationship from growing to its full potential.

 Death can sometimes mean the unfortunate need for the end of a relationship.
 Though this is an upsetting and difficult choice, sometimes it is the only way for partners to grow.
 Every relationship leaves us changed.